RaspberryPiFoundation/picozero/docs/recipes.rst

     function ``led_on_off``, rather it creates a reference to the function to be called when the button is pressed.
-Accidental use of ``button.when_pressed = led_on_off()`` would set the ``when_pressed`` action to :data:`None` (the return value of this function) which would mean nothing happens when the button is pressed.
+Accidental use of ``button.when_pressed = led_on_off()`` would set the ``when_pressed`` action to :data:`None` (the return value of this function), which would mean nothing happens when the button is pressed.

 Turn the :obj:`pico_led` on when a :class:`Button` is pressed and off when it is released:

 .. literalinclude:: examples/button_led.py

-RGBLED
+RGB LEDs
 ------

 Set colours with an :class:`RGBLED`: